 Juveniles in Municipal Court

-- If you are 16 years of age or younger and received a citation, your parent / guardian will be sent a letter of notice to appear in court with you before the Municipal Court Judge.
-This is required by state law.
-I
+- If you are 16 years of age or younger and received a citation, your parent/guardian will be sent a letter of notice to appear in court with you before the Municipal Court Judge.
+This letter of notice to appear in court is required by state law.

-The one and only exception is if you have been issued a citation for a dismissible violation: (i.e. Fail to Maintain Financial Responsibility, Expired MVR, Expired MVI, Expired Driver’s License, Fail to Display Driver’s License or Defective Equipment).
-You may present the required proof of compliance with any applicable dismissal fee at the court clerk’s counter before court.
+There is only one exception.
+Suppose you have been issued a citation for a dismissible violation: (i.e., Fail to Maintain Financial Responsibility, Expired MVR, Expired MVI, Expired Driver’s License, Fail to Display Driver’s License or Defective Equipment).
+You may present the required proof of compliance with any applicable dismissal fee at the court clerk’s counter before the court.
 Please refer to the back of the citation for compliance deadlines and proof requirements.

 Community Service Information

-If you have been granted the opportunity to complete community service in lieu of paying cash for the fine or fees for your case, those hours must be completed at a non-profit organization or government agency.
+Suppose you have been granted the opportunity to complete community service in place of paying cash for the fine or fees for your case.
+In that case, those hours must be completed at a non-profit organization or government agency.

 We do not accept “two for one” hours.
-Some examples of locations would be a school, church, or city / county offices.
-If you need an additional form to keep track of your community service, please see the link below.
+Some examples of locations would be schools, churches, or city/county offices.
+Please see the link below if you need an additional form to keep track of your community service.

-For more information on locations to work, or group projects done through our court, email Contact-Courts@McKinneyTexas.org.
+For more information on locations to work or group, projects are done through our court, email JuvInfo@McKinneyTexas.org.